 Calibrating the vision sensors on your Phantom 4 is important.
 If the vision sensors and system is not working correctly, then the Phantom 4 quadcopter can experience height loss and drop quickly.

 Also, the Phantom 4 will not recognize obstacles with a very real possibility of it crashing.
 So calibration of the Phantom 4 sensors is vital.
-Calibration will also fix many Phantom 4 vision sensor errors.
+Calibration will also fix quite a few Phantom 4 vision sensor errors.

 Below, you will find the instructions to calibrate the vision sensors on the Phantom 4 using the DJI Assistant 2 app.
 There is also a terrific easy to follow video for calibrating the Phantom 4 vision sensors.

 There is also instructions to calibrate the vision sensors using the DJI Go 4 app.
 This is a quick vision sensor calibration, which could fix errors while you are out in the field and have no access to the DJI Assistant software to calibrate the vision sensors.

 Basically, you will be calibrating both the front and bottom vision sensors.
 You will hold the Phantom 4 and point the nose toward the screen.
 Next, you will line up corners to the onscreen boxes.
 You will need to complete both horizontal and vertical calibration of the Vision Position Sensors.

 Please note that if calibrating the Vision Sensors doesn’t fix your Phantom 4 flight problems, you should also calibrate the Phantom 4 Compass and the Phantom 4 IMU.
 Don’t forget to check to see if there is a new firmware release as these can also contain fixes for flight problems.